huangshu1026/WOC_STACKING/README.md

-This repository contains R code for implementing algorithms, replicating simulations, tables and figures described in the working paper "Combining the Aggregated Judgments: An Efficient Method for Improving Accuracy byStacking Multiple Weighting Models" by Shu Huang, Stephen B. Broomell, and Russell Golman.
+This repository contains R code for implementing algorithms, replicating simulations, tables and figures described in the working paper "Combining the Aggregated Judgments: An Efficient Method for Improving Accuracy byStacking Multiple Weighting Models" by Shu Huang, Russell Golman, and Stephen B. Broomell.

 ## How to use
 1. Clone this repository to your local computer